What is SunContract SNC and how does the platform work?

 How does the SunContract SNC platform work for people unrelated to blockchain?

 The user can conveniently log in at home on the SunContract.org platform.
-There, he concludes a contract with SONCE Ltd and the SunContract "Balance Group".
-Meanwhile, SONCE Ltd provides efficient service of terminating the contract with the previous supplier and since then it has been operating as a new partner in the field of electricity.
-The contract sets the maximum price, around which you can now buy energy at any time on SunContract platform from SONCE Ltd.
+There, he concludes an agreement with SONCE Ltd and the "Balancing Group" SunContract.
+Meanwhile, SONCE Ltd provides an efficient service for terminating the contract with the previous supplier and has been operating as a new electricity partner ever since.
+The contract sets a maximum price around which you can now buy energy at any time on SONCE Ltd.'s SunContract platform.

 The user top-ups his account 2000 SNC token directly on the platform via wire transfer SEPAand then can immediately buy cheaper electricity.
 The fixed, fixed price of SONCE Ltd guarantees a stable price, and thus the maximum price.